Home

 Looking for a super small guitar mini amp?
 You know the ones that look like the larger famous amps?
 I have really not been impressed with the super small amps.

 I have two of them and I never use them.
 Why? because they don't sound like anything but a toy to me.
-Its a personal taste type of issue.
+It's a personal taste type of issue.
 Some people really like them.

 Some of the best guitar amps that are affordable come in smaller (not super small) battery powered versions.